-The preparation of the sequencing library is the very first step in any Next Generation Sequencing analysis.
+The sequencing library’s preparation is the first step in any Next Generation Sequencing analysis.
 There are different ways to prepare a sequencing library, depending on the sequencing platform (Life Technologies, Illumina, Roche, Pacific Biosciences) and the planned analysis (whole genome sequencing, whole exome sequencing, targeted DNA sequencing, whole-transcriptome sequencing, targeted RNA sequencing, ChIP-seq, RIP-seq, epigenetic studies and more).
-In case of need, NGS library preparation can be successfully obtained also from single cells.
+The NGS library can also be successfully prepared from single cells in case of need.

 DNA and RNA sequencing libraries

-A sequencing library can be made by starting from genomic DNA or from RNA.
+The sequencing library can be prepared by starting from genomic DNA or RNA.
 The workflow for the preparation of a DNA sequencing library consists of three fundamental steps:

-- Fragmentation and sizing of the nucleic acid (DNA or RNA) to obtain fragments of a predifined length
+- Fragmentation and sizing of the nucleic acid (DNA or RNA) to obtain fragments of a predefined length

 - Attachment of the adaptors (adapters) to the extremities of the fragments